dialog-semiconductor/BLE_SDK6_examples/features/reset_Indication_update/Readme.md

 The current SW example demonstrates how to issue and identify the different kinds of reset on the DA14531 and DA14585/586 devices as well as identifying if the device run into a Hardfault or an NMI interrupt.

-The DA14531 includes a special register that indicates the reset source previously occured (RESET_STAT_REG) while in order to identify the reset source on the DA14585/586 devices registers that retain their values, through the different kinds of reset signals, are used.
+The DA14531 includes a special register that indicates the reset source previously occurred (RESET_STAT_REG) while in order to identify the reset source on the DA14585/586 devices registers that retain their values, through the different kinds of reset signals, are used.
 The SDK 6.0.14.1114 includes a weak function in the system_init() which can be implemented on user space in order for the application to be aware of the current reset.

 ## Key Features
 - Store data in the uninitialized section of the Retention-RAM for tracking an NMI or a Hardfault.